 With work from home emerging as the new norm, the tightening of data security ensured remotely becomes the need of the hour.
 Data security in the cloud is already a top priority with companies like Microsoft Azure who spend billions in dollars and deploy wizards in the field to revolutionise security controls daily.
 A cloud environment for business data has been accepted by many already.
 In the post-pandemic world, it will become the penultimate measure.

 Integration & Automation

 To support increasing demand for better coordination, customers will be keener on software products that provide collaborative tools and function as aggregators.
 A product must be built after taking into consideration all the associated ancillaries of the core operation it is designed to perform.
-Automatic reflection of data, artificial intelligence will replace manual intervention gradually, and a business must work on these to stay relevant.
+Automatic generation of data, artificial intelligence will replace manual intervention gradually, and a business must work on these to stay relevant.

 According to Forrester IT spending forecast, demand for cloud infrastructure saw a hike as soon as a worldwide lockdown was announced.
-Even in the face of an adversity, businesses who could invigorate customers by providing remote collaboration tools and cloud-based solutions did better than others who did not.
+Even in the face of an adversity, businesses who could invigorate customers by providing remote collaborative tools and cloud-based solutions did better than those who did not.
 We have seen similar results for our cloud-based accounting and invoicing software, Surf Accounts, in Ireland.
 The bureau businesses plan saw a massive uptake in the beginning of March, as accountants realised, they can do the work from home easier with a SAAS solution than with their desktop or server-based solutions.

 Stay tuned for more discussion on tax reforms, relaxations, flexibility in lending and borrowing and the likes, which experts opine, must be adopted to sort this mess out.
 More topics on professionals who have the potential to weather the storm with the right approach, awaits.